marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 ## Topics I've researched and conclusions

 ### 1. DTOs and Mappings
 This project uses DTOs objects to separate data that should be returned from the one stored in the database.
-I started using AutoMapper for doing the mappings, but I'm pretty convinced I'll remove it from the project, since it's hard to debug.

-I'm using a custom attribute named AutoMapperMappingAttribute to initialize the mapper instance using Reflection.
-So, no need for Profiles and I don't need to keep a centralized place to put all mappings.
+I'm not using Automapper for two reasons: don't want to add a extra dependency for something that isn't really a ton of code and because it's hard to debug.

 ### 2. xUnit vs nUnit.
-After some research over NUnit and xUnit, I decided to go with the first.
+After some research over NUnit and xUnit, I decided to go with the second.
 The main reason for it is that xUnit tests run 100% independently by default.
 That means, each test has it own instance, and because of that one can boost parallelism.
 Another good indicator is that Microsoft itself started using xUnit on it's own projects.

 ### 3. Exceptions vs Result monad.